Zack Snyder's Justice League: Music

 Tom Holkenborg, also known as Junkie XL, composed the film's score; he had previously worked on the score for the theatrical version of Justice League, before being replaced by Danny Elfman following Snyder's departure and Whedon's arrival.
 When Holkenborg was rehired to score the film in early 2020, he decided to restart and make a brand new score for the film, which consists of fifty-four tracks and is three hours and 54 minutes long.
-The length of the score broke the long held 3-hour record of 1959's Ben-Hur by nearly a full hour, becoming the longest musical score in film history.
-Holkenborg described the score as "fully electronic [at times], and at other times fully orchestral", incorporating elements of rock and trap.
+The length of the score surpassed that of Ben-Hur (1959) by nearly a full hour, becoming the longest musical score in film history.
+Holkenborg described the score as "fully electronic [at times], and at other times fully orchestral," incorporating elements of rock and trap.
 The album was released via WaterTower Music on March 18, 2021, the same day as the film's release.

-Two tracks from the film's score, "The Crew at Warpower", and "Middle Mass", were released as singles on February 17, 2021, and March 12, 2021, respectively.
+Two tracks from the film's score, "The Crew at Warpower," and "Middle Mass," were released as singles on February 17, 2021, and March 12, 2021, respectively.
 The soundtrack also makes use of a couple of songs; the beginning of the movie features a traditional Icelandic song "Vísur Vatnsenda-Rósu" by Yong Aus Galeson, while later scenes use the songs "Distant Sky" and "There Is a Kingdom" by Nick Cave and the Bad Seeds; none are included on the soundtrack.
 Allison Crowe's cover of the Leonard Cohen song "Hallelujah" plays during the end credits as a tribute to Autumn Snyder.

 Marketing

 Alongside the announcement of Zack Snyder's Justice League, HBO released posters depicting the six members of the Justice League.
 Although these posters had previously been used for the 2017 marketing campaign, the HBO ones featured a black-and-white filter and strongly emphasized Snyder's name.
-Chris Agar of Screen Rant called the filter "a stark contrast from the colorful Justice League posters that were prevalent in the buildup to the theatrical release, which is most definitely an intentional choice to separate the two versions of the movie".
+Chris Agar of Screen Rant called the filter "a stark contrast from the colorful Justice League posters that were prevalent in the buildup to the theatrical release, which is most definitely an intentional choice to separate the two versions of the movie."
+Rolling Stone stated that film expenditures had risen from $73 million to over $100 million after accounting for marketing costs, indicating WB spent at least $27 million in marketing.